 From sea turtles nesting on the beaches of Crete to dolphins surfing the wake off Policoro, the picturesque coasts of Italy & Greece are teeming with marine life.
 In other words, the ultimate labs for sea turtle and dolphin field studies.

 Hike the 'Walk of the Gods' along the stunning Amalfi Coast, sprinkled with colorful villages and sweeping vistas.
-Explore the ancient caves of Diros and visit the Acropolis in Athens.
+Visit the famed Acropolis in Athens.
 Venture to the island of Crete and snorkel the sparkling, crystal waters.
 Get a taste of the warm and welcoming Italian and Greek cultures.
 After three life-changing weeks, you'll leave the Mediterranean with valuable field research experience, a deeper connection to marine life and real-world exposure to the important conservation initiatives that surround these magnificent creatures.

 |June 17 - July 7||C||21 days||$6,480||Available|